-Growing up grooving to the beats of Bollywood and idolizing every celeb as our fashion icons,
+Growing up grooving to the beats of Bollywood and idolizing celebs as our fashion icon, we can relate

 can all relate to the kind of influence Bollywood has over us as a loyal audience.
 We all look forward to buy things that celebs purchase, wear what they dress into and eat/drink what they usually prefer consuming or at least tend to show that they consume.